 Colombia’s capital, Bogota is the largest city in the country.
 People and tourists from around the globe visit Bogota to converge into the diverse and cosmopolitan culture.
 For a fact, Bogota is one such place in Colombia where you can expect to see the coalesce of both past and present during your Bogota Travel.
 People often considered Bogota as the melting pot of Colombia.
-Bogota tourism is known for its diverse colors of modern architectures, true historical treasures, and serene natural ambiance.
+Bogota tourism is known for its diverse colors of modern architectures, true historical treasures, and serene natural ambiance, just like Medellin.
 In addition, the city is also known to house all the cultures from different regions of the country.
 Be it the artisanal heritage of Boyaca, delectable traditional Colombian cuisine or joy and exhilaration of Caribbean, Bogota has it all!

 Now if you are looking to plan a trip to this beautiful destination, I am sure this Bogota travel guide will help you make it a hassle-free one.
 It will not only help to know the best tourist attractions in the city, but also the Bogota’s accommodation options for its tourists.
 So, let’s start the guide!

 Table of Contents